leger-labs/open-webui-leger/README.md

 # Leger WebUI

 User-friendly WebUI for LLMs, supported LLM runners include Ollama and OpenAI-compatible APIs.
-Based on [Open WebUI](https://docs.openwebui.com/).

 ## Features ⭐

 - 🖥️ **Intuitive Interface**: No configuration needed, ready out of the box.